UnoC-727/CMIC/README.md

 # ICLR2026-Content-Aware Mamba for Learned Image Compression

 ## News 🔥
 Our paper "Adaptive Learned Image Compression with Graph Neural Networks" has been accepted to CVPR 2026.
-Code and checkpoints are released at GLIC [https://github.com/UnoC-727/GLIC].
+Code and checkpoints are released at [GLIC](https://github.com/UnoC-727/GLIC).

 ## Introduction